FanaticLab/CrystalMapper/README.md

 ## Why CrystalMapper?

 Developed for high performance large scale financial systems, used in number of successful projects.
-It is amazingly fast even with LINQ as compare to other industry standard ORMs.
-It fits very well into MVC pattern and supports multitier applications … read [Application Architecture](http://codestand.feedbook.org/2011/02/application-architecture.html) that utilizes CrystalMapper as an ORM.
+It is amazingly fast even with LINQ as compare to other ORMs.
+It fits very well into MVC pattern and supports multitier applications … read [application architecture](http://codestand.feedbook.org/2011/02/application-architecture.html) that utilizes CrystalMapper as an ORM.
 Design to maintain clean separation of database, where Model only have to understand CrystalMapper API.
 Templates for generating mapping classes are integral part of the ORM.

 You are ready? read the [docs...](https://bitbucket.org/fanaticlab/crystalmapper/wiki/)